Green Guru LLC Irrigation & Landscape Lighting

 • Hidden leaks that only show up once the system is pressurized (fittings, swing joints, cracked risers, valve boxes).

-• Backflow/PVB leaks from winter stress, debris, or o-rings (service-first parts guidance: Febco 765 Air Vent Kit).
+• Backflow/PVB leaks from winter stress, debris, or o-rings (service-first parts guidance: Febco 765 Air Vent Kit, check valve kit, and bonnet/poppet assembly path).

 • Valve failures (won't turn on, won't shut off, weeping) due to debris, diaphragm wear, or solenoid issues (see: Rain Bird DV Series Valve).